SofieThi/STH_Visual/Self-assigned project/README.md

 ## Methods

-This problem relates to finding how .
-In order to address this problem,
+This problem relates to finding how how well a sequential model can predict which sport is happening in sports images.
+In order to address this problem, I set parameters to be used by the model including normalizing the image sizes and setting the number of classes.
+Then, load the data with Keras path finder and define training, validation and test set.
+In the training folder there should be 2634 files, the validation 105 files and test with 101 files - all with 20 classes.
+Them create the model with hidden layers, maxpooling layers, relu activation layers etc. Now, compile and train the model with 10 epochs.
+Now, plot history for the model's loss and accucy.
+Make a function to be able to plot the Training and Validation Accuracy and Training and Validation Loss.
+Save it to output folder.

 ## Usage (reproducing results)